gtxaspec/ingenic-audiodaemon/README.md

 #### todo:

-json config file for all variables, including AI and AO device IDs, samplerate, etc, all AI and AO options should be configurable on the fly config changes via webui output AI and AO parameters to logcat, switch some logging to logcat add option to disable AO or AI on run
+- json config file for all variables, including AI and AO device IDs, samplerate, etc, all AI and AO options should be configurable
+- on the fly config changes via webui
+- output AI and AO parameters to logcat, add switch to log to logcat if desired